May 26, 1860.

 After partnering and naming the venture Jewel Tea Company, the routeman called on his customers every other week directly to their homes.
 It was named Jewel for its fineness and stability.
 Jewel rents their first retail store at 643 East 43rd street in Chicago.

 With $1,200 in savings, Charles Von de Ahe opened his 20-foot wide Groceteria on the corner of 7th and Figueroa in Los Angeles in 1906.
-The first store catered to the needs of local families, where Von der Ahe pioneered "cash
+The first store catered to the needs of local families, where Von der Ahe pioneered "cash and carry" as an alternative to "charge and delivery."

 Jewel began to produce its first products under its own brand label - Jewel Baking Powder and Vanilla Extract.